rsksmart/devportal-1.0/solutions/tenderly.md

 ## How Tenderly integrates with RSK

-Check out our knowledge base article on
+Check out the knowledge base article on
 [how to build on Tenderly with RSK.](/kb/build-with-tenderly/)

 ![Tenderly-RSK-Integrations](/assets/img/solutions/Tenderly/Tenderly-RSK-Integrations.jpg)